Electric bicycle laws: Denmark

-Parliament has decided to approve the speed pedelec – a type of super electric bike that can reach speeds of up to 45 km/h – for riding on cycle paths.
-Danish Parliament has decided that as of 1 July 2018 those operating the super bikes only need to have turned 15 and wear a helmet, while the licence and number-plate demands will no longer be in play.
+In Denmark, Parliament has decided to approve the speed pedelec – a type of super electric bike that can reach speeds of up to 45 km/h – for riding on cycle paths.
+Danish Parliament has decided that as of 1 July 2018, those operating the superbikes only need to have turned 15 and wear an approved helmet, and a license if between 15 and 18.

+"The regulations for experimental schemes with Speed Pedelecs (45 km/h) and the rules for e-bikes (25 km/h) are as follows: